engineering-11/Activities/README.md

 # Activities

 Lab activities and homework assignments for Engineering 11 are maintained in this repository.
-This is also the repository where people will turn in their homework.
+This is also where students will turn in their homework via the feature-branch workflow model and pull requests.